Gift-Ojeabulu/Aviation-tweets-sentiment-analysis/README.md

 followed by categorizing negative reasons (such as "late flight" or "rude service").
 More details about the dataset can be found [here](https://www.kaggle.com/crowdflower/twitter-airline-sentiment)

-## References
-This project was inspired from Coursera's: ["Create Interactive Dashboards with Streamlit and Python"](https://www.coursera.org/projects/interactive-dashboards-streamlit-python) guided project.